Yttrmin/CSharpTo2600/README.md

     * :heavy_check_mark: Initialize value type (`initobj`)

 ### Building
-Load the solution into [Visual Studio Community 2017](https://www.visualstudio.com/) and it should build and run fine.
+Load the solution into [Visual Studio Community 2019](https://www.visualstudio.com/) and it should build and run fine.

+>:warning: This project is using .NET 5.
+At the time of writing, .NET 5 is in preview and scheduled to be released in November 2020.
+You will need to download the preview SDK to build prior to its release.

 ### Usage
-The public interface is very rudimentary.
-You can either invoke it programmatically through `VCSCompiler.Compiler.CompileFromFiles()`, or through the command line program like so:

-`dotnet VCSCompilerCLI.dll path_to_source_file path_to_vcsframework_dll path_to_dasm_executable`
+TODO

 ### License
 This project is licensed under the [MIT License](./LICENSE.txt).